 A growing number of people with severe pain in their hips are choosing to have hip replacement surgery.
 New surgical techniques and improved implants have made hip replacements more accurate, easier and longer-lasting than in the past, with faster recoveries and better outcomes.

 Candidates for total hip replacement have usually tried several other treatments, such as medications, physical therapy, weight loss and/or injections.
 Their X-rays often show that the cartilage in their hip has worn away, making the bones in the joint rub together.
 This causes pain and more bone damage.

 Scripps orthopedic surgeons perform more hip replacement surgeries and procedures than any other San Diego area health care system, and Scripps is a national leader in hip replacement surgery.
-U.S. News & World Report’s annual Best Hospitals list has recognized Scripps for excellence in orthopedic surgery and joint replacement for six consecutive years.
+U.S. News & World Report’s annual Best Hospitals list has recognized Scripps for excellence in orthopedic surgery and joint replacement for seven consecutive years.

 Our hip specialists provide hip replacements and other hip procedures across the San Diego region for local and out-of-town patients.

 - Arthritis, including osteoarthritis and rheumatoid arthritis, which often causes swelling and inflammation of the hip joint that becomes worse over time

 - Hip fractures due to sports, falls, trauma or repetitive activities that put stress on the hips

 - Hip impingement, an abnormal wearing of the hip ball-and-socket that causes a bony “bump” to form along the end of the hip, resulting in friction that can damage the joint and limit activity